 Welcome to the Dream Makers Celebration: Forging the Future Together – Bright Futures Blooming!

-Tonight, we celebrate the recipients of the Outstanding Student Scholarship rising leaders whose resilience, determination, and vision remind us that bright futures truly are blooming.
-We also proudly honor our Hall of Fame Inductees, Dr. Eugene Blalock Jr. and Mr. Chuck Ackerman for their lasting impact and commitment to empowering young people.
+We also proudly honor our Hall of Fame Inductees, Mr. Chuck Ackerman and Dr. Eugene Blalock Jr. for their lasting impact and commitment to empowering young people.

 Agenda